PhoenixPan/FrontEndDevelopment/html-basic.md

 1. Alignment: style="text-align:center"
 2. Background: style="background-color:yellow"
 3. Quotation: use either " or '.
 Use ' when " is in text: name='Bill "HelloWorld" Gates'
+4. target="_blank" opens a new tab
-4. Divide line:
+5. Divide line:
 ```
 <p>Paragraph A</p>
 <hr />
 <p>Paragraph B</p>
 ```
-5. Target: open links with the same target in the target window or the same window
+Target: open links with the same target in the target window or the same window
 ```
 <iframe src="demo_iframe.htm" name="iframe_a"></iframe>
 <p><a href="http://www.w3school.com.cn" target="iframe_a">W3School.com.cn</a></p> //Open in "iframe_a"